zafajardo9/lms-educate/documentation/FRONTEND_CODING_PRACTICES.md

 - Follow the design tokens already present (colors, spacing).
 Avoid introducing new utility classes unless necessary.
 - Keep layouts responsive by default (flex/grid).
 Test on mobile breakpoints.
 - Accessible defaults: buttons are `<button>`, links are `<Link>`, aria labels on icons, focus-visible states.
+- **Theme system**
+  - We ship with light and dark modes.
+Define semantic CSS variables in `:root` and `.dark` (e.g., `--foreground`, `--background`, `--card`) so swapping themes is a token change, not a refactor.
+  - Tailwind recommends mapping these variables inside `tailwind.config.ts` via the `extend.colors` block.
+Prefer semantic names like `primary`, `muted`, `accent` instead of raw hex values in components.
+  - For light mode, keep neutral surfaces near `#f8fafc` and foreground text near `#0f172a`.
+In dark mode, invert the contrast: backgrounds near `#0f172a`, text near `#f8fafc`, while reusing the same semantic tokens.
+  - Use the `dark:` variant utilities to handle one-off adjustments, but default to CSS variables to keep overrides minimal.
+  - When proposing new colors, update the token table first so designers/developers can locate and adjust them in a single place.

 ---